msantos/tunctl/README.md

-tunctl is a pure Erlang API for creating and using TUN/TAP interfaces.
+tunctl is an Erlang API for creating and using TUN/TAP interfaces.

 ## EXPORTS